The Clear Edge

 Week 4–7: The communication system sprint

-Monday morning: Send all clients weekly status update (prevents “what’s happening?” messages)
+• Monday morning: Send all clients a weekly status update (prevents “what’s happening?” messages).

-Project milestones: Automatic update when phase completes (prevents check-in messages)
+• Project milestones: Automatic update when a phase completes (prevents check‑in messages).

-Told clients: “Urgent items get 2-hour response.
-Project questions get 24-hour response.
-Updates I send proactively weekly.
-This ensures I’m fully present when working on your project instead of constantly context-switching to email.”
+“Urgent items get a 2‑hour response, project questions get a 24‑hour response, and I send updates proactively each week so I can stay fully present on your project instead of constantly context‑switching to email.”

 Total systematization time: 4 weeks implementing triage, templates, and proactive protocols.